 Summer fellowships are for intensive language programs only.
 They provide a stipend of $2,500 plus tuition & fees up to a maximum of $5,000, and if grant funds are available, up to $1,000 for travel.
 FLAS funds may be used for intensive summer language study at UCLA or elsewhere.
 A letter grade is required for language courses.
 Non-language programs are not eligible for summer FLAS funding, nor is dissertation research.
 In order to qualify for funding, the summer intensive language program must be at least 6 weeks long and provide at least 140 contact hours for beginning and intermediate level courses, or 120 contact hours for advanced level coursework.

 Academic Year fellowships are awarded for nine months and provide a total stipend of $15,000 for graduate students and $5,000 for undergraduates.
 AY tuition and fees are paid up to $18,000 for graduate students and $10,000 for undergraduates.
 Fellowship recipients must be engaged in full-time study for the duration of their awards.
 The AY fellowship requires that each quarter students take both a Middle East language course and one Middle East studies course, all for a letter grade.
 It is expected that AY fellowships will be used at UCLA unless advanced approval is granted.
-AY awards may be used for dissertation research for students at the advanced level of language proficiency, but this must also be approved in advance.
+With prior approval, AY awards may be used for dissertation research for students at the advanced level of language proficiency.

 - Statement of purpose of no more than 1,000 words, outlining your primary research interest and explaining how language study will enhance the project, career goals and area of specialization.